FIXTradingCommunity/fixp-specification/v1-1/doc/03CommonFeatures.md

 -   **Unsequenced**: Makes no delivery guarantees (best-effort).
 This choice is appropriate if guarantees are unnecessary or if recovery is provided at the application layer or through a different communication channel.

 -   **None**: No application messages should be sent in one direction of a session.
-If ClientFlow is None, then application messages flow only from server to client.
+If the ClientFlow field is None, then application messages flow only from server to client.

 #### Flow restrictions

 All the flow types listed above are possible for a point-to-point session.
 Only one of the flows may be None, meaning that although the transport supports bidirectional transmissions, application messages flow in only one direction.
 By agreement between counterparties, only certain of these flow types may be supported for a particular service.

 A multicast session only supports one flow from producer to consumers, and it is restricted to the Idempotent type, possibly with out-of-band recovery.